top of page

 GRIEF & LOSS

-Grief and loss among veterans often live in the body, not just the story—moral injury, identity collapse, and survivor’s guilt carried in silence.
-This work isn’t about retelling what happened but understanding the emotional weight it left behind and learning how to carry it with dignity.
+Grief and loss among veterans often live in the body, not just the story but the moral injury, identity collapse, and survivor’s guilt carried in silence.
+This work isn’t about retelling what happened but understanding the emotional weight it left behind and learning how to carry it.

 IDENTITY & TRANSITIONS

 For many veterans, the end of service marks the loss of a role, a rhythm, and a sense of belonging—leaving identity fractured and direction uncertain.
-This work focuses on the transition not as a problem to solve, but as a reckoning with who they were asked to become, who they left behind, and who they’re still allowed to be.
+This work focuses on the transition as a reckoning with who they were asked to become, who they left behind, and who they’re still allowed to be.

 Compass